IP-CAM/Concordpay-Extension-CMS-Opencart-v.2.2.x/README.md

-opencart 2.2 и выше pay module
+opencart 2.2 and higher pay module
 -----------------------------------
-1. Скопировать папки admin и catalog в корень сайта
+1. Copy the admin and catalog folders to the root of the site
-2. Выбрать меню "Дополнения" -> "Оплата" -> Concordpay
+2. Select the menu "Add-ons" -> "Payment" -> Concordpay
-3. Нажать "Установить"
+3. Click "Install"
-4. Нажать кнопку "Изменить"
+4. Press the "Change" button
-5. Ввести все необходимые данные и сохранить изменения
+5. Enter all the required data and save the changes